- About Us

 - Contact Us

 - Online Services

 During the 2005 and 2007 review of TABC by the Sunset Commission, Sunset staff recommended that TABC use their resources more efficiently and effectively by focusing on high-risk locations.
-As a result, TABC agents and compliance staff began conducting more frequent inspections on TABC-licensed locations that have a recent violation history.
+As a result, TABC agents and auditing staff began conducting more frequent inspections on TABC-licensed locations that have a recent violation history.
 These permit holders became known as "priority locations."

 When a licensed establishment is involved in certain administrative or criminal violations, it indicates a risk to public safety.
 TABC refers to these breaches of the law as "public safety violations," and they include incidents involving:

 A location that is cited for a public safety violation is included on the agency’s Priority List, and risk-based inspections are conducted to ensure that the Priority Location complies with the law.

 If an agent issues more than one citation on one occasion, this will only count as one violation for the purpose of the priority list.

 TABC's Enforcement Division monitors the occurrence of these public safety violations.
 Agents will work with license and permit holders in an effort to eliminate the public safety risk.